thomas-fossati/draft-psa-token/draft-tschofenig-rats-psa-token.md

 stated, the presence of an attribute is OPTIONAL.

-Note that, as described in {{RFC9334}}, a relying party will typically see the result of the verification process from the Verifier in form of an attestation result, rather than the PSA token from the attesting endpoint.
+Note that, as described in {{RFC9334}}, a relying party will typically see the result of the appraisal process from the Verifier in form of an Attestation Result, rather than the PSA token from the attesting endpoint.
 Therefore, a relying party is not expected to understand the Software Components claim.
-Instead, it is for the Verifier to check this claim against the available endorsements and provide an answer in form of an "high level" attestation result, which may or may not include the original Software Components claim.
+Instead, it is for the Verifier to check this claim against the available Reference Values and provide an answer in form of an "high level" Attestation Result, which may or may not include the original Software Components claim.

 ~~~